 When harvesting drought-stressed corn to feed, consider:

-When harvesting drought-stressed corn as forage, options are:
+When harvesting drought-stressed corn as forage, consider these options:

-3) Baling corn stover for dry feed: If corn grain is minimal on drought-stressed plants and silage is not an option, baling the corn stover for feed is a final opportunity.
-Cut the stover at 8-10 inches above the ground when a little green tissue is present and allow to dry down to stover for baling.
+- Haying.
+If corn grain is minimal on drought-stressed plants and silage is not an option, baling the corn stover for feed is a final opportunity.
+Cut the stover at eight to 10 inches above the ground when a little green tissue is present and allow to dry down to stover for baling.
+Drying may take seven to 10 days.
 Nitrates still exist in the corn stover and do not decline as it does in the ensiling process, so caution should be used when feeding.
 Sending in a sample prior to harvest will allow an initial look at nitrate levels.
-If nitrate test comes back high and at a dangerous level, cut the plants higher, 8-12 inches off the ground.
+If nitrate test comes back high and at a dangerous level, cut the plants higher, eight to 12 inches off the ground.

-Additional information on drought-stressed corn can be located in articles below:
+Additional information on drought-stressed corn is in these articles: